Flight-Free-UK/flight_free_uk_website/source/posts/the-new-story-adventure.html.markdown

 ![Picture shows Rosie running down a hillside near a chairlift.
 There are many shrubs around and the sun is shining. ](/images/uploads/newstory-rosie3.jpg "Rosie on the Rheinburgenweg in Germany, September 2019")

-#### Flight Free UK: There are some adventurers who are trying to raise awareness of the carbon footprint of adventuring, but many people just don’t want to hear it.
+#### There are some adventurers who are trying to raise awareness of the carbon footprint of adventuring, but many people just don’t want to hear it.
 What do you think is our role as adventurers?
 Sustainable is such a buzz word, but does it really mean much in reality?

 #### **Rosie:**